Social-AI-VU/social-interaction-cloud/docs/source/tutorials.rst

 =========

 This page can be used as a guide to get to know SIC.
 The tutorials follow the structure of the SIR course.
-For each tutorial, there is a short description 🧐, an accommodating wiki page 📄, a video 📹, and the next step ✅.
+For each tutorial, there is a short description 🧐, an accommodating wiki page 📄 and the next step ✅.
 We highly recommend you to watch the tutorial 📹 and read through the wiki page 📄.

 Demos can be found in the `sic_applications repository <https://github.com/Social-AI-VU/sic_applications>`_ and are used in the tutorials.